Migrants Separated From Their Children Will Be Allowed Into U.S.

 But these efforts faced strong resistance from the Trump administration.

-She said that the Biden administration’s decision to allow deported parents into the country signaled “the beginning of a new way that’s important.
-But there remains a huge lift to be accomplished.”
+She said the Biden administration’s decision to allow deported parents into the country signaled “the beginning of a new way that’s important, but there remains a huge lift to be accomplished.”
+Crucial to the effort are reassurances that parents who return to the United States will not be detained or deported, allaying fears that have inhibited some parents from coming forward.

-Mayorkas did not reveal when additional parents would be allowed into the United States to join their children but said that the arrivals this week would be the first of many.
+“It’s huge that they are hearing at the front end that they can remain here for a period of time without fearing deportation,” said Conchita Cruz, co-executive director of the Asylum Seeker Advocacy Project, which represented a mother who was reunited with her son in February 2020 under the court order.

-In addition to demands for legal residency and monetary compensation, some advocacy groups are calling on the Biden administration to consider filing civil lawsuits or even criminal charges against officials in the Trump White House who were behind either the design or implementation of the family separation policy.
-When asked about this Sunday, Mayorkas said that the Justice Department was part of the reunification task force, but he did not commit to pursue investigations.
+The admission of the initial four parents, who were expected to begin arriving from Mexico on Tuesday, provides an opportunity to test the reunification process and fix glitches ahead of larger numbers of entries.

-“We have not excluded accountability, but our focus right now is on the reunification of the families,” he said.
+She has communicated with them over WhatsApp video and voice calls since then.

-Parents arriving this week will be allowed to remain in the country at least temporarily on humanitarian parole.
+“She has been trying to be the mother she wants to be,” her lawyer, Linda Corchado, said.
+“All the trauma in between has made it impossible.”

-Lawyers familiar with the process said that the parents would be allowed to remain in the country for at least a few years, or until longer-term solutions, like green cards, are explored.
-Generally, people who enter the country are entitled to apply for asylum within a year of arriving in the country.
+She will be allowed to remain in the country for three years on humanitarian parole, with hopes of eventually winning permanent residence.